 Allegiance Ranch is overseen by a volunteer board of directors.

-Dan Timmons Allegiance Ranch was co-founded by the Timmons family in March 2017.
-Dan is a Navy veteran whose career has been in information technology with an emphasis on supporting scientific research communities.
+Dan Timmons Allegiance Ranch was founded by the Timmons family in March 2017.
+Dan is a Navy veteran whose career was in information technology with an emphasis on supporting scientific research communities.
 Dan is a fierce advocate for veterans.
 Dan works on the ranch caring for the horses, making improvements to the property, and brainstorming ways to have a positive impact on veterans and first responders.
 Dan also hosts the monthly Veteran Muster.

 Gloria Timmons Gloria is a career human resources professional who worked at CU Boulder before retiring in 2014.
 She currently serves as the Executive Director for Allegiance Ranch while also working as an Executive Recruiter for CPS HR Consulting.
 The discovery that thousands of horses each year are sent to slaughter drove she and her family to take action.
 In addition to her passion for horses, Gloria loves her cats, spoiling the miniature donkeys, and tends to her flock of chickens.